How to create a sales academy

 •Delivered inside Microsoft Teams environment where sales reps can collaborate and learn from peers with live support from sales coaches.

-2. Developing a Framework?
+2. Developing an Academy Framework?

 You should use a wide range of resources to meet the different learning styles of the participants and to ensure that your sales academy is a success.

-These can include courses, workshops, videos, guides, templates and books alongside various types of other online and offline material.
+These can include sales courses, workshops, videos, guides, templates and books alongside various types of other online and offline material.

 A sales academy can be seen as a development programme that ensures each of your team members gets the guidance, knowledge and skills that they need to thrive in their role, and build upon their existing skills.